bjamturley/MedSchoolAtlas/Embryology/Endoderm - Lung, Thymus, Thyroid, Tongue Development.md

 ## Congenital Lung Cysts
 When larger bronchioles are dilated during development.
 These will drain poorly and can result in infections.
 Treatment involves insertion of a sponge with Bone Morphogenic Protein (BMP).
 Bone grows in the gap, fusing two vertebrae together.
 ## Cystic Fibrosis
-[[Primer - Cells and Organelles#Protein misfolding|CFTR]] receptors will transport Cl out of the cell.
+[[Cells and Organelles Primer#Protein misfolding|CFTR]] receptors will transport Cl out of the cell.
 This thins the mucus lining of the lungs.
 Mutation of CFTR will result in thick mucus and salty skin and generally requires a lung transplant.

 CRISPR can be used to guide Cas-9 to the mutation site in cystic fibrosis and replace it with a functional sequence.